-Spin-off show from the popular series "Desmond's".
-Augustus "Porkpie" Grant is still working as a lollipop man (school crossing guard) and struggling to make ends meet.
-But he borrows a pound to buy a lottery ticket and wins big.
+In this spin-off of the popular sitcom Desmond's (1989), Augustus "Porkpie" Grant is still working as a lollipop man and struggling to make ends meet.
+He borrows a pound to buy a lottery ticket and wins big.

 Ram John Holder,